Mockooo/16x16GameMatrixPictureCreator/ReadMe.md

 1. Open the HTML file in your browser. or use the link below.
 [16x16 Game Matrix Picture Creator](https://mockooo.github.io/16x16GameMatrixPictureCreator/)
 2. Use the mouse to select a color for each cell in the matrix.
-3. Click the "Copy To Clipboard" button to copy the matrix to the clipboard.
+3. Click the "Copy To Clipboard" or use the keybind `CNTRL + C` to copy the matrix to the clipboard.
-4. Click the "Download" button to download the matrix as a text file.
+4. Click the "Download" button or use the keybind `CNTRL + D` to download the matrix as a text file.

 ## Features